frameworklori/lori-framework-site/docs/modules/collaborative_teamwork_module.md

-# Collaborative Teamwork Module
+# Civilization-Centered Education Module
-*Building empathy-driven, civilization-centered learning environments.*
+*Version: V1*
+*Education is the foundation of civilization.*
 ---

 ## 1️⃣ Module Purpose